takemaru/graphillion/README.md

 ![Histogram of turn counts](http://github.com/takemaru/graphillion/blob/master/doc/fig5.png?raw=true)

-The histogram shows that you usually turn a corner 30-50 times on a path.
-However, you also find that the shortest path involves only five turns, which is derived by method `min_iter()`, an optimizer provided by Graphillion.
+The histogram shows that we usually turn corners 30-50 times on a single path.
+Without Graphillion, it would be very hard to investigate such a complicated property for a very large set with 10^14 paths.
+We also find that the shortest path involves only five turns, which is derived by method `min_iter()`, an optimizer provided by Graphillion.

 ```python
 >>> for path in treasure_paths.min_iter():